 Most farming families suffer from food insecurity producing insufficient cereal staples of maize and/or rice to last a full 12 months.
 In most farming households, the maize deficit period can range from 1 to 9 months and households are required to purchase maize or rice or rely on foraging from the natural vegetation (SOSEK, 2007).
 To address this deficit rice imports of around 100,000 t yr-1 are required.
-Considering that average global maize yields are of the order of 5 t ha-1 there appears to be considerable scope for increasing maize and other crop yields in East Timor.
+Considering that average global maize yields are of the order of 5 t ha-1 there appears to be considerable scope for increasing maize and other crop yields in Timor-Leste.

 Timor-Leste has a monsoonal climate with a dry season from around May to October and a wet season from November to April.
 The high mountain range running down the length of the island has a big impact on the climate.
 Along the south coast there is a bimodal wet season allowing two crops to be planted during the wet season.